AAS Journal Reference Instructions

 Journal Article

-Software and citable data objects in persistent repositories should include the repository name in addition to the DOI, and the version if appropriate.
+Software and citable data objects in persistent repositories should include the repository name in addition to the DOI, and the version as appropriate.

 Book